 In this specific example, we applied this formula.
 We have contrast with the color scheme, small caps, bold font, repetition in style elements (and colors), alignment with the information and proximity regarding the text elements.

 Lastly, proofread everything until your resume has no mistakes and you should be good to go.

 Please remember that you are not locked into one design or layout – and it also helps to adjust a resume according to position offered.

-resume design, professional resume, professional resume design, professional resume format, resume layout design, resumes that stand out, professional resume designs, professional cv format, how to create resume, how to create a resume
+resume design, professional resume, professional resume design, resumes that stand out, professional resume format, resume layout design, professional resume designs, professional resume layout, professional cv format, how to create resume